Our Family Gallery

 Sarah Susanna is listed in US Federal Census records as "Sarah", and in her burial record by her nickname "Sallie".

-Her name is shown as "Sarah Susanna Shore" on the official Death Certificate for Albertus.
+Her name is shown as "Sarah Susanna Shore" on the Death Certificate for Albertus.

-Albertus is the brother of Jesse Perry Shore, from whom all of our family is descended.
+Albertus is the brother of Jesse Perry Shore, from whom our family is descended.
 Albertus and Jesse had no other brothers or sisters.

-Albertus' and Jesse's mother Iantha Shore died on 1 Feb 1880 at age 23, leaving the two sons, ages 5 and 2.
+Albertus' and Jesse's mother Ianthe Shore died on 1 Feb 1880 at age 23, leaving the two sons, ages 5 and 2.

 On the mother's death, Albertus Shore was taken into the home of their grandmother, Mary Ann (Brandenburg) Shore-Baker.
 He was 5 years of age.